-In this instance, Pitocin (the synthetic of the hormone our body makes called oxytocin) helps put women into labor.
-It’s certainly not the ONLY think that does that, but it’s a hormone your body produces to make your uterus contract.
+In this instance, Pitocin (the synthetic version of Oxytocin — the hormone that starts labor) helps put women into labor.
+It’s certainly not the ONLY thing that does that, but it’s a hormone your body produces to make your uterus contract.

 Most of all, I want you to remember it’s a drug that chemically (that’s all the C’s, H’s and O’s with links between them you remember back in high school chemistry) looks exactly like the hormone your body makes naturally.
 Yes, we have recreated that, and put it in viles or IV bags.
 That vile does have a compound that allows it to stay in that vile and not turn bad — but, essentially that vile is the same thing that your body is making.